Oddity (film): Release

 In February 2024, Blue Finch Films acquired the international distribution rights for the film.
 The film premiered at South by Southwest on 8 March 2024, where it won the Audience Award in the Midnighter section of the festival.
 It won the Audience Award for Feature Film at the Overlook Film Festival in April 2024.

 The film was released in the United States on 19 July 2024, prior to playing at the 28th Fantasia International Film Festival on 4 August 2024.
 It was released by Wildcard Distribution in Ireland and the United Kingdom on 30 August 2024.

 Home media

 Oddity was released on VOD on August 20, 2024, and on Blu-ray and DVD on October 22, 2024.

 Reception

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 78 out of 100, based on 18 critics, indicating "generally favorable" reviews.

-Writing for RogerEbert.com, Sheila O'Malley praised the film and awarded with three and a half out of four stars calling it "unnerving and unsettling", noting: "I won't say more than this: the final frame is so perfect it exceeds expectations.
+Writing for RogerEbert.com, Sheila O'Malley praised the film and awarded it with three and a half out of four stars, calling it "unnerving and unsettling", noting: "I won't say more than this: the final frame is so perfect it exceeds expectations.
 The moment is a call-back, but it's also a glimpse of the future.
 It makes me wish I had seen Oddity in a packed midnight show.
 McCarthy does the hardest thing of all: he sticks the landing."
+Alison Foreman of IndieWire gave the film a B+, describing the film as presenting a "a brilliant, bespoke, and tightly entertaining string of ideas that work stronger as a collection — with even these missteps feeling like they branch from a unified center", and further describing it as a standout in Shudder's filmography.